santiagomonteromendieta/santiagomonteromendieta.github.io/_pages/about.md

   - /about.html
 ---

-Hello, I'm Santi - a postdoctoral researcher at the <a href="http://english.ioz.cas.cn/" target="_blank">Institute of Zoology</a> (IOZ) in Beijing, China.
-I currently work under the guidance of <a href="https://scholar.google.com/citations?user=Dxsg5HoAAAAJ&hl=en" target="_blank">Baocheng Guo</a> in the <a href="https://guolaboratory.com/" target="_blank">Fish Evolution and Genomics Group</a> (FEGG).
-My primary focus is to understand the evolutionary mechanisms that shape animal diversity on Earth through the study of genes and genomes.
-[Click here to contact me](#contact-form).
+Hello, I'm **Dr. Santiago Montero-Mendieta**, an evolutionary biologist driven by a deep curiosity about the genomic basis of life.
+I'm currently a Postdoctoral Researcher at the prestigious <a href="http://english.ioz.cas.cn/" target="_blank">Institute of Zoology (IOZ), Chinese Academy of Sciences</a> in Beijing, working with the <a href="https://guolaboratory.com/" target="_blank">Fish Evolution and Genomics Group</a>.
+My research explores the fascinating world of animal evolution, using cutting-edge bioinformatics and genomics to understand how species adapt and diversify.

+My passion lies in unraveling the secrets hidden within genomes to understand the grand tapestry of evolution.
+[Want to learn more about my work or collaborate?](#contact-form) - Let's connect!

 ![Santi doing research on fish](/images/santi_stickleback.jpg)